 Matt is the co-creator of the cult show 'Bearpit Podcast Podcast' in which he performs with Mat Ewins, John Kearns, Adam Hess, Fin Taylor, Richard Gadd and Lolly Adefope.
 You can download it now directly from i-Tumes and NoiseCloud

 He has performed in several mixed-bill shows at the Edinburgh Festival Fringe including The Comedy Zone in 2013 with Lucy Beaumont, Tommy Rowson and Carl Hutchinson.
-Other comedy festivals Matt has performed shows at Glasgow Comedy Festival, Machynlleth Comedy Festival, Leeds Science Festival, Leicester Comedy Festival, Brighton Fringe and Copenhagen Zulu Festival.
+Matt has also performed shows at Glasgow Comedy Festival, Machynlleth Comedy Festival, Leeds Science Festival, Leicester Comedy Festival, Brighton Fringe and Copenhagen Zulu Festival.
 Matt has also appeared in BBC Scotland TV show Scot Squad and Josie Long's most recent feature film due for release in 2017, and he has written for the Comedy Unit and BBC Radio Scotland.

 “An attractively impish spirit” The Guardian